 Paying Individuals from Externally Funded Projects

 Faculty employing staff members who will be paid on a grant/contract, whether part-time or full-time, must follow the policies and procedures of Human Resources.
-Hiring a new full-time staff member requires the approval of the Chair, Dean and Provost.
+Hiring for a new position, replacement position, or changing FTE on any position (grant or non-grant funded), requires putting the position through the applicant tracking system (accessible only by the hiring administrator; workflow includes approval of the department head/chair, VP/Dean, Provost and President, including Compensation and SPA/Budgeting Offices).
+For those units reporting to the Provost, prior approval of any new or change in FTE should be pre-approved.
 Forms can be found here.

 Information on faculty salary charges on externally funded projects is available here.

 According to IRS rules, payments can either be made to employees, independent contractors (IC) or human subjects.
 There is no other type of individual that can be paid.
 Thus, invited speakers, outside consultants of any type, outside advisors, outside paid reviewers, etc., must be paid as an IC.

 If the Principal Investigator (PI) is buying a one-time service, then the IC will perform the service and submit an invoice.
 A consulting agreement is typically not required in such circumstances.
 If the service is recurring, then a consulting agreement should be in place to protect both parties in case something doesn't go according to plan.

 CONSULTING AGREEMENTS COSTING LESS THAN $5,000